 Types of Rod Seals

-- Buffer Rod Seals – Absorb pressure fluctuations to protect primary seals.
+- Buffer Rod Seals – Absorb pressure spikes

 Best Materials for Rod Seals